 Point-of-Purchase (POP) Merchandise Display

 We're all guilty of an impulse buy from marketing done right.
 There are multiple ways to use POP merchandise displays throughout your store.
 Defined, POP displays are marketing material or advertising placed next to the merchandise it's promoting.
-They are generally located in the checkout location or other locations where the purchase decisions are made.
+They are generally located where the purchase decisions are made.

 If you offer product advertised from outside vendors, the merchandise can often come with its own (often disposable) point-of-purchase display.
 Otherwise, its smart to strategically place these merchandise displays to increase the amount of impulse buys that will ultimately help your bottom line.

 A popular, very effective, form of POP merchandise displays is signage.
 POP displays with signage have been shown to outperform other merchandise displays without signs a significant margin.
 Incredibly, regular priced merchandise (not on sale) has been show to outperform sale or clearance priced merchandise when signed and the sale items are not.

 Simply put, signs as part of a POP display draw attention to the items.
 When customers take notice, they tend to buy.
 Signage can often act as the a silent salesperson by keeping your potential buyers in the store, interested, and busy when your salespeople cannot.